We all want to maintain a healthy lifestyle!

 If you know how to ride, cycling is an exercise for all ages, disciplines and fitness levels.
 It’s particularly good for people who have problems with their hips, knees or feet, because it’s a low-impact exercise that takes the pressure off these weight-bearing joints.

 With the right equipment and a little guidance, there’s no reason why most people can’t reap the health benefits of cycling.
 Check out our helpful cycling guides for more information.

 Cycling keeps your heart happy

 By jumping in the saddle, you’re committing to using your own body to get you from A to B, which is pretty impressive when you think about it.
 You’ll get your heart pumping, burn off a load of calories (more than a walk or run would), and be working on your core and resistance without even noticing.

-Spending more time at home is bound to feel restrictive, which makes exercising outside all the more important.
 Hop on your bike for a trip around the block or along your favourite trail.
 Bring your kids along and spend some time together as a family outside of the four walls of your home.
-As long as you’re mindful of your distance to others and show your kids how to stay safe while riding, it’s a great way to get some fresh air into your lungs.
+If you’re mindful of your distance to others and show your kids how to stay safe while riding, it’s a great way to get some fresh air into your lungs.

 How to keep cycling

 As mentioned earlier, riding while the sun’s out will increase your serotonin levels, something that contributes towards mental wellbeing and happiness.
 Even when the sun’s hiding behind clouds, you’ll still get a serotonin boost.